OPM/opm-simulators/README.md

 -------

-opm-material is an infrastructural OPM module for code related with constitutive relations, such as relative-permeability/capillary pressure laws, fluid systems, flash solvers, heat conduction laws, et cetera.
-It is a "library-less" module and requires dune-common and dune-istl.
+opm-material is an infrastructural OPM module for code related with material properties like relative-permeability/capillary pressure laws, thermodynamic relations, flash solvers, empirical heat conduction laws, et cetera.
+It is a "library-less" module and only requires the availability of the DUNE module "dune-common" as well as the OPM modules "opm-core" and "opm-parser".
+Historically, opm-material emerged as a spin-off of OPM's eWoms module [1], which in turn is a heavily modified version of the Dumux [2] simulation toolkit for flow and transport in porous media.

 LICENSE
 -------